 When concrete barrier is present either upstream or downstream of the bridge parapet.
 Roadway shoulder width plus 2'-0" When no concrete barrier is present.
-Roadway shoulder width plus 1'-0"
+Roadway shoulder width plus 1'-0" When no gutter is present.
+Bridge shoulder matches Roadway shoulder

-5.5 Minimum Number of Beam Lines
+Minimum Number of Beam Lines 5.5